It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 What do you mean?

-What's who gonna do?
+What's who going to do?

-It's about my question the other day.
+If you don't trust, it's my question the other day.

 Right?

-Okay, so you don't know.
+Okay, you don't know.

-That's why you have to trust that the airlines and the government and everybody involved is doing proper background checks and finding out exactly who these people are and what extremist philosophies they had they attach themselves to.
+That's why you have to trust that the airlines and the government and everybody involved is doing proper background checks and finding out exactly who these people are and what extremist philosophies they attach themselves to.

-Uh and uh you you need to do your best.
+And you need to do your best.

 This is why governments will tell you they need to be able to surveil.

-This is why governments will tell you they need metadata, they need to be able to sweep up every bit of data about people they can to find bad actors like this.
+They need to be able to sweep up every bit of data about people they can to find bad actors like this.

 This is why they'll say we need to re-up the Patriot Act.